Coachella’s Owner Tied To Hate Groups, But Headliners Won’t Change

 Knowing this information, would you boycott Coachella?
 Or, would you still go despite knowing Anschutz’s conservative politics?
 Sound off below in the comments section.

-[Featured image by Frazer Harrison/Getty Images for Coachella]
+[Featured Image by Frazer Harrison/Getty Images for Coachella]